 Office of the Regulator (ORGCES)

-Appointed by the Prime Minister after consultation with the Leader of the Opposition, the role of the Regulator and the functions of his office are regulated by the provisions of article 25 of the Maltese Citizenship Act (Cap 188).
+Appointed by the Prime Minister after consultation with the Leader of the Opposition, the role of the Regulator and the functions of his office are regulated by the provisions of Article 25 of the Maltese Citizenship Act (Cap 188).
 In addition to his functions under this Act (and such other functions as may be assigned to him under any law), the Regulator shall keep under review all aspects related to the Granting of Citizenship for Exceptional Services.

-In particular, as provided by article 25A of this Act, the Regulator is empowered to investigate complaints received in the prescribed form, by the applicant or his agent, as defined in the Agents (Licences) Regulations (S.L.
-188.05), on behalf of the said applicant, about the process undertaken during the eligibility assessment, which led to its refusal in the manner prescribed under this Act.
+In particular, as provided by Article 25A of this Act, the Regulator is empowered to investigate complaints received in the prescribed form, by the applicant or his agent on behalf of the said applicant, as defined in the Agents (Licences) Regulations (S.L.
+188.05), about the process undertaken during the eligibility assessment, which led to its refusal in the manner prescribed under this Act.
 The Regulator shall then present his findings to the Minister.

 The Regulator may, at any time, report to the Minister on any matter relating to the discharge of his functions under this Act.
 In particular, the Regulator shall make an annual report on the discharge of his functions to the Minister.
 Such report shall not include personal data relating to individuals who have acquired Maltese Citizenship under the Granting of Citizenship for Exceptional Services.
-The Minister shall lay a copy of each annual report made by the Regulator under sub article 8 on the Table of the House as soon as possible after this report is made to him.
+The Minister shall lay a copy of each annual report made by the Regulator under Article 25(8) on the Table of the House as soon as possible after this report is made to him.

-The Regulator shall be required (if so requested) to attend meetings of the Monitoring Committee (set up as per provisions of article 25B of the Citizenship Act) and to report to it on matters related to the Granting of Citizenship for Exceptional Services.
+The Regulator shall be required (if so requested) to attend meetings of the Monitoring Committee (set up as per provisions of Article 25B of the Citizenship Act) and to report to it on matters related to the Granting of Citizenship for Exceptional Services.
 The Committee (which shall regulate its own procedures) consists of the Prime Minister, the Minister responsible for matters relating to Maltese Citizenship and the Leader of the Opposition.
 The meetings, to be held at least once a year, are presided over by the Prime Minister.